majrblais/MillieuHumidePublic/Classification/All_features/TrainingResults/readme.md

 # Results

 This directory contains the outputs and analysis scripts for the training processes.
 Each ecosystem function has its own subfolder containing the saved models, validation results, and optimized parameters.
+The results are seperated in a folder named `csvs` and 10 csv files containing the best models information.

 ## Subfolders in ./csvs